-- Is a short-term loan to pay for tuition and fees, and textbooks therefore, must be repaid. - Student may apply for an emergency loan during the processing period until funds are exhausted. - Processing period: - Fall and Spring semesters- Available during the first twelve (12) days of the semester. - Summer sessions- Available during the first four (4) days of the semester.

-- To qualify the student must: - Be enrolled for a minimum of three credit hours - Not have an outstanding balance owed to STC and not be in default with any student loans. - Be 18 years old - Eligible students: - Applications are available at the Cashier Office. - Tuition & Fee Emergency Loan: Initial payment of required - percentage to be paid by studentEmergency Loan will cover the - remaining balanceTextbook Emergency Loan: - No Initial payment is required - > Textbook loan will be disbursed on the next scheduled refund date - Due dates as per the Emergency Tuition and Fees Loan Application and Promissory Note and Cashiers website. - Please note that the student is responsible for 100% of tuition and fees if Emergency Loan funds are not available.
+- Is a short-term loan to pay for tuition and fees, and textbooks therefore, must be repaid. - Student may apply for an emergency loan during the processing period until funds are exhausted. - Processing period: - Visit the Cashier's website for availability: http://southtexascollege.edu. - ▶ To qualify the student must: - Be enrolled for a minimum of three credit hours - Not have an outstanding balance owed to STC and not be in default with any student loans. - → Be 18 years old - ▶ Eligible students: - Applications are available at the Cashier Office. - · Tuition & Fee Emergency Loan: - Initial payment of required percentage to be paid by student - Emergency Loan will cover the remaining balance - · Textbook Emergency Loan: - > No Initial payment is required - Textbook loan will be disbursed on the next scheduled refund date - Due dates as per the Emergency Tuition and Fees Loan Application and Promissory Note and Cashiers website. - Please note that the student is responsible for 100% of tuition and fees if Emergency Loan funds are not available.